soeren-kirchner/pyimgbatch/README.md

 # PyImgBatch

-PyImgBatch ist a batch image processor python including a command line interface.
+PyImgBatch is a batch image processor for python including a command line interface.

 ## Usage